medic/cht-docs/content/en/contribute/code/workflow.md

 All features and bug fixes must have at least one unit test.
 All features must have at least one end-to-end test.

+Those are minimums.
+Our ultimate goal is to have fully-automated release testing, allowing for fast, confident delivery of completed code.
+If your work would be included in a release/regression test, create an e2e test for it.
+QA engineers will use that as a template of sorts to create additional automated tests at their discretion.

 ### Migrating

 When the schema is changed you must also provide a migration so when instances are upgraded existing data is compatible with the new code.